cakephp/docs/en/appendices/3-5-migration-guide.rst

   As a result this allows you to use forms to delete/unlink all associated records by passing an empty string.
 Previously this would have required custom marshalling logic.
+* ``ORM\Table::newEntity()`` now only marks association properties dirty if the marshalled association record is dirty.
+In scenarios where an association entity is created that contains no properties the empty record will not be flagged for persistence.
 * ``Http\Client`` no longer uses the ``cookie()`` method results when building requests.
 Instead the ``Cookie`` header and internal CookieCollection are used.
 This should only effect applications that have a custom HTTP adapter in